renkarl/shellkv/README.md

 # shellkv
-A low performance k-v database based on shell and file
+A low performance standalone k-v database based on shell and file